EISCAT: The mainland system

-The mainland system consisted of three parabolic dish research radar antennas, designed as a tristatic radar, that is, three facilities that work together.
-The radar antennas are located in Tromsø, Norway; Sodankylä, Finland and Kiruna, Sweden, north of the Scandinavian Arctic Circle.
+Inaugurated on 26 August 1981, the mainland system consisted of three parabolic dish research radar antennas, designed as a tristatic radar, that is, three facilities that work together.
+The radar antennas were erected in Tromsø, Norway; Sodankylä, Finland and Kiruna, Sweden, north of the Scandinavian Arctic Circle.

-The core in the tri-static system, is located at Ramfjordmoen, outside Tromsø, Norway with a 32 meter mechanically fully steerable parabolic dish used for transmission and reception in the UHF-band.
+The core in the tri-static system, is located at Ramfjordmoen, outside Tromsø, Norway with a 32-meter mechanically fully steerable parabolic dish used for transmission and reception in the UHF-band.
 Operating in the 930 MHz band with a transmitter peak power 2.0 MW, 12.5% duty cycle and 1 μs – 10 ms pulse length with frequency and phase modulation capability.